Skip to Content

 October 09, 2024

-Steven Rothenberg in sunglasses and black tie.
+Reven Alt in sunglasses and black tie.

-Surgeons at HCA HealthONE Rocky Mountain Children’s used a brand-new pediatric surgical robotic system called Senhance and Alt was patient number one.
+Surgeons at HCA HealthONE Rocky Mountain Children’s used a brand-new pediatric surgical robotic system called Senhance and Reven Alt was patient number one.
 Dr. Steven Rothenberg, Chief of Pediatric Surgery, performed the surgery.

-Watch the Fox31 story.
+Watch the Fox31 story

-Learn more about Dr. Rothenberg.
+Learn more about Dr. Rothenberg

 Learn more about minimally invasive surgery.